SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ### About multiple/single selection

-Lists can support multiple selection or not.
+Lists can support multiple selections or not.
-The message `beMultipleSelection` controls such aspect.
+The message `beMultipleSelection` controls such an aspect.

 ```
 SpListPresenter new